Phil Knight Net Worth

 In addition to his work at Nike, Knight also had a hand in the success of the animation studio Laika.
 The Will Vinton Studios, an animation company, had sought external investors due to rapid growth in the late 1990s.
 Knight took on a 15 percent stake in the company in 1998, and his son Travis joined the company as an animator.
 Eventually, Knight purchased Will Vinton Studios, and in 2003 he branded the company under the new name Laika.
 Laika's first feature film was the stop motion animated film "Coraline" (2009).
 Travis knight has since been promoted to be the CEO and president of Laika.

-Net Worth Details: Phil Knight controls 24 percent of the world's largest athletic shoe and sports apparel company, Nike.
+Phil Knight controls 24 percent of the world's largest athletic shoe and sports apparel company, Nike.
 He holds Class A and Class B shares through a Delaware-based holding company appropriately named "Swoosh".
 Knight's son Travis owns 10 percent of Swoosh, although they are still credited to Phil.
-Nike had revenue of $32 billion in 2016 and owns the Converse and Jordan brands.
+Nike also owns the Converse and Jordan brands.